 - Responding to a request: If you contact us with a query, we will use your personal information to provide you with a response (our legal basis is your consent).

-- Fundraising or direct marketing: We will only send you marketing information by email or SMS if you have given us consent.
+- Fundraising or direct marketing: Our marketing database is used to send you fundraising promotions, relevant news and progress updates by email or SMS if you have given us consent.
 If you withdraw your consent and then subsequently opt in to receive marketing information again, then your most recent preference will supersede.
-If you have responded to a letter of appeal, you may also receive fundraising mail, which you can opt out of at any time by contacting us:
+If you have responded to a letter of appeal or other MDA fundraising campaign, you will receive non-promotional communications strictly relating to your donation.

-- Processing an application to work with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability and respond to you (our legal basis is taking steps at your request prior to entering into a contract with you).
+- Processing an application to work with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability and respond to you (our legal basis is your consent, given that you have voluntarily supplied us with your information).

-- Administration: We may use your personal information to record and deal with a complaint, record a request not to receive further marking or fundraising information, record what our volunteers have done for us, and for other essential internal record keeping purposes (our legal basis is compliance with a legal obligation or our legitimate interest in administering our operations).
+- Administration: We may use your personal information to record and deal with a complaint, record a request not to receive further marking or fundraising information, record what our volunteers have done for us, and for other essential internal record keeping purposes (our legal basis is compliance with a legal obligation).

 - Market research and surveys: We may invite you to participate in surveys or market research to help us improve our website, fundraising, services and strategic development (our legal basis is consent or our legitimate interest in carrying out research and surveys).
 Participation is always voluntary and no individuals will be identified as a result of this research, unless you consent to us publishing your feedback in a form that identifies you.

-- Profiling and analysis: We may occasionally for the purposes of our legitimate interests use your personal information to conduct profiling of our supporters or potential supporters.
-This will help us target communications in a more focused, efficient and cost-effective way, helping us reduce the chances of supporters and potential supporters receiving inappropriate or irrelevant communications.
-You can object to such use of your personal information for profiling at any time by contacting us via the details set out at the end of this Privacy Notice.
+- Analytical: We may occasionally for the purposes of our legitimate interests use your personal information to conduct analyses of our supporters or potential supporters.
+This will help us target communications in a more focused, efficient and cost-effective way.
+You can object to such use of your personal information for profiling at any time by contacting us via the details set out within this Privacy Notice.

-Our profiling and analysis activities can be broken into five categories:
+Our analytical activities can be broken into five categories:

 - Data matching